 Secondary school place offers

-How will I find out which school my child has been allocated?
+Finding out which school your child has been allocated

-All parents who applied for their child's secondary school place by the deadline of 31 October 2022 will receive an offer of a school place for their child in one of two ways:
+If you applied for your child's secondary school place by the deadline of 31 October 2024, you will receive an offer of your child’s school place in one of two ways:

-- if the application was submitted online, the child’s allocated school place will have been sent via email on 1 March 2023 to the email address used to apply
+- online application – your child’s allocated school place will have been sent via email on 3 March 2025 to the email address used to apply

-- if the application was submitted using a paper form, the child's allocated school place will have been sent via a letter posted on 1 March 2023
+- paper application – your child's allocated school place will have been sent via a letter posted on 3 March 2025

-If parents are accepting the place offered and
+If you are accepting the place offered and:

-- the school is within Northamptonshire - we will assume that the offer is being accepted unless parents inform us that it is no longer required
+- the school is within West Northamptonshire – we will assume that the offer is being accepted unless you inform us that it is no longer required

-- the school is situated outside of Northamptonshire – parents should contact the school directly to check whether they need to formally accept the place for their child
+- the school is situated outside of West Northamptonshire – you should contact the school directly to check whether you need to formally accept the place for your child

-Parents who have made alternative arrangements for their child's schooling must let us know as soon as possible that the allocated place is no longer required by email to [email protected], letting us know the name of the school at which a place has been secured for their child.
+Parents who have made alternative arrangements for their child's schooling must let us know as soon as possible that the allocated place is no longer required.
+Email us at [email protected], and let us know the name of the school at which a place has been secured for your child.

-What are my options if I am not happy with the school place offered?
+If you are not happy with the school place offered

 For a small number of families, we regret that it has not been possible to offer a school place at a preferred school.
-The following information explains how places were allocated at each secondary school (if the local authority is in possession of this information)
+The document below explains how places were allocated at each secondary school (if the local authority is in possession of this information).

 School | Number of places | How places were allocated | Places remaining |